-The M&E lead is responsible for ensuring that data is systematically entered and stored as per standard 4 - as monitoring and client feedback data is collected.
+The M&E lead is responsible for ensuring that monitoring and client data are systematically and timely entered and stored as per Standard 4.
 The key steps are:

-- Ensure that routine data is regularly entered as per dataflow (see Practice 4.2).
+- 1 Ensure that routine data is regularly entered as per the agreed schedule and dataflow (see Practice 4.2).
 Identify and address any issues with timeliness and regularity of data entry.
-Modify dataflow and procedures as needed. - Make sure that the data is checked and validated at the data entry point to ensure quality from the start and that individual-level data is "de-identified" to ensure client anonymity (see Practice 5.4 for details info on data quality check). - Ensure that updated data is systematically available to users, especially for key meetings that are part of the PCM and SAP processes.
+Modify dataflow and procedures as needed. - Make sure that the data is checked and validated at the data entry 2 point to ensure quality from the start and that individual-level data is "de-identified" to ensure client anonymity (see Practice 5.4 for detailed info on data quality check). - Ensure that updated and verified data is systematically available to users, especially for key meetings that are part of the PCM and SAP processes.